okeowo-cloud/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 3-force_name.sql: script creates the table force_name on your MySQL server.

 4-never_empty.sql: script that creates the table id_not_null on your MySQL server. set id default value to 1.

+5-unique_id.sql: script creates the table unique_id on your MySQL server. with unique id, deault 1.